E-Zijlstra/ez-volume-normalizer/README.md

 # Overview
-This is an MS Windows volume normalizer.
+This is a volume normalizer for Microsoft Windows.
 It works by reducing the windows master volume, it can not boost your audio.
 - Requirements: 64 bit windows.
 - Tested on: Windows 10.